by Thomas Locke

 “Originally, the term “white supremacy” was used to identify overt racist behaviors and organizations like the KKK, with the declared intent and belief that whites should retain and increase political and cultural power.
 More recently, sociologists have begun to encourage us to think of white supremacy as an ideology, as a collection of ideas that encourage us to value whiteness (white norms, white culture, and white people) more highly and above other cultures.”

 So if being called racist wasn’t bad enough, what are some behaviors that will now get you labeled as being “white supremacist”?
 Denial of Racism (sound familiar?), Bootstrap Theory (being able to make your way to success by your own means.
-In this case, Morgan Freeman could be considered a White Supremacist), assuming that good intentions are enough.
+In this case, Morgan Freeman could be considered a White Supremacist), assuming those good intentions are enough.
 There are over 30 examples of “Covert (socially acceptable) White Supremacy” according to the pyramid.

 Do you believe this sounds far-fetched?
 Like nobody would ever allow this to go mainstream?
 Well, not only are you a racist, but you’re also a white supremacist!
 (One would think those were synonymous but I guess too many people were confusing which race the epithet of racist was referring.
 I’m glad that we’ve cleared that up.)